Indiana Social Work Masters (MSW) Programs

 Academics interested in studying MSW in Indiana have two study options available.
 These are regular and advanced standing studies.

 Regular standing studies are available for scholars with an undergrad certificate from other fields.
-The first study year includes core courses that will educate you on the basics of social work and practices.
+The first study year includes core courses to educate you on social work and practices.

 Advanced studies are for researchers with a BSW obtained from a CSWE-approved institution.
 The study option does not include core classes; only areas of focus and research are taken throughout the study period.